 The Marketing Team will review all marketing materials for compliance with the style guide and quality.

-All printed material for use in marketing will be sent to the Administration and Compliance Manager for authorisation prior to publishing.
+All printed material for use in marketing will be sent to the Administration Manager and Compliance Coordinator for authorisation prior to publishing.

-Any changes made by the Administration and Compliance Manager will be reviewed by the compliance before final publication.
+Any changes made by the Administration Manager and Compliance Coordinator will be reviewed by the compliance before final publication.

 Marketing Campaigns using Electronic media

-All electronic marketing campaigns will be submitted to the Administration and Compliance Manager for approval.
+All electronic marketing campaigns will be submitted to the Administration Manager and Compliance Coordinator for approval.
 This will include detailed scripts to be used in posting on social media or being tweeted.

-The Administration and Compliance Manager may submit these scripts to the compliance team for review prior to publishing where required.
+The Administration Manager and Compliance Coordinator will review for compliance prior to publishing where required.

-No campaigns will be initiated by Business Development teams without being authorised by the Administration and Compliance Manager.
+No campaigns will be initiated by Business Development teams without being authorised by the Compliance Team.

 Maintenance and updating of Electronic media